 The MSU Department of Biochemistry and Molecular Biology offers two programs that lead to the Bachelor of Science degree.

 The Biochemistry and Molecular Biology major combines the elements of a liberal education with thorough preparation in the underlying principles of biology, chemistry, physics, and mathematics.
 It is intended primarily for those students who wish to pursue a career in which a sound knowledge of biochemistry is necessary, or for students who plan further studies at the graduate or professional level.

 The Biochemistry and Molecular Biology/Biotechnology major is intended primarily for students who plan to pursue careers in industry, veterinary medicine, or related health sciences, or for students who plan advanced study in biotechnology and molecular biology.

-As of November 30th, Leslie and Kendra are using the new Online Appointment Scheduling system for scheduling advising appointments.
+Leslie and Evelyn are using the new Online Appointment Scheduling system for scheduling advising appointments.
 Instructions to schedule an appointment are available here.